 3. Lemongrass OilIf you've ever used Wondercide's Lemongrass Flea & Tick Pets + Home, you've already experienced the benefits of lemongrass essential oils.
 There's just a small amount of the oil in our products to create that very pleasant citrus smell, but it is actually off-putting to fleas and ticks and can improve the condition of your dog's skin as well.

 Another insect-repelling essential oil, citronella can be found in our Geranium shampoo bar for pets.
-Diffuse therapeutic-grade oil instead of using those store-bought citronella candles, and wash your dog with our shampoo bar for added anti-flea-and-tick power.
+Diffuse oil instead of using those store-bought citronella candles, and wash your dog with our shampoo bar for added anti-flea-and-tick power.

 4. Citronella Oil

 Frankincense is a less potent oil used in many aspects of pet care, from wound care to behavior improvement to antibacterial healing.
 It's a great all-around oil to use with your dogs.
 Blanca explains that Frankincense quiets the mind and that Egyptians once used the ancient oil in mummification in order to elevate the spirit.